 The ability to change minds and persuade people of the need to do something is essential for business.
 Yet, when it comes to the mechanics of persuasion, a lot of people find it difficult to do.

 Jonah Berger, marketing professor at the Wharton School at the University of Pennsylvania, has written a new book called The Catalyst, How To Change Anyone’s Mind, which describes the psychology behind the art of persuasion and some of the tools that can help to overcome people’s resistance to change.
 Today we share the second tool of persuasion.
-You can find the first part here.
+You can find the first part, third part, fourth part and fifth part here.

 Berger explains how people defend themselves against persuasive attempts from others.

 People like to feel like they have freedom and control over their lives, like they’re in the driver’s seat.
 That the choices they make and the actions they take are driven by themselves, their own preferences and opinions, rather than something else.

 Take an individual at the office, for example.
 We like to feel like we’re working on our project because we like working on it, because we find it interesting or engaging, not because someone else told us to.
 And that’s the problem.

 Whenever we try to persuade someone, convince them, get them to do something, it is no longer clear when they do that thing, whether they’re doing it because of us or because of them.
 Are they in the driver’s seat now, or are we in the driver’s seat?